crossplane/crossplane/docs/services/aws-services-guide.md

   assign an external IP address to it

-If you would like to try out a similar workflow using a different cloud provider, take a look at the other [services guides][serives].
+If you would like to try out a similar workflow using a different cloud provider, take a look at the other [services guides][services].
 If you would like to learn more about stacks, checkout the [stacks guide][stacks]

 <!-- Named links -->